 What is a Brand Association?

-Brand associations are the mental connections between a brand and people, places, things, and emotions.
+Brand associations are the connections in out minds between a brand and people, places, things, and emotions.
 When a brand and another thought occur together in anyone’s mind, they neurologically connect and are more likely to be thought of together in the future.
 These associations may turn people to or away from your brand.
 Being mindful and strategic about them will build brand equity efficiently.

-Effective brands build associate with people, places, things and emotions to inspire desirables behavior.
+Effective brands build associate with people, places, things and emotions to inspire behavior.

 For example, if you think of your aunt, you might also think of her name, her house, how her presence makes you feel, the hobby she is known for, and other people related to her, maybe your uncle and cousins.
 The brain treats brands in the same way.